jorgecarleitao/pyglet-gui/docs/api.rst

     * Document: a viewer that holds Pyglet documents (optionally with a scrollbar).

 Controllers:
-    * TwoStateController: a controller with two states.
+    * :class:`~pyglet_gui.controllers.TwoStateController`: a controller with two states.
-    * ContinuousStateController: a controller with a float value state.
+    * :class:`~pyglet_gui.controllers.ContinuousStateController`: a controller with a float value state.

 Containers:
     * Vertical: widgets inside are arranged vertically.